matrix-org/matrix-spec-proposals/proposals/2755-lazy-load-rooms.md

-# MSC2755: Template for new MSCs
+# MSC2755: Lazy load rooms

 [MSC1227](https://github.com/matrix-org/matrix-doc/issues/1227) added lazy
 loading of member events to the spec.
 This was done because member events can